Egg fried rice protests: Background

 Mao Anying worked on the staff of General Peng Dehuai in northeastern Korea during the Korean War.
 On the morning of November 25, 1950, he had overslept.
 According to some accounts, once awake, he stole eggs from the general's supplies and was cooking breakfast for himself despite orders that staff were only to cook at night for fear of American air raids.
 As he was making a pan of egg fried rice, he is said to have perished in a napalm attack by American forces on the area, who were drawn to the cooking fire.

-While some doubt the authenticity of the story, internet users have taken to posting egg fried rice recipes yearly during the months October or November as a form of protest against the Chinese government.
+While some doubt the story's authenticity, internet users have taken to posting egg fried rice recipes yearly during October or November as a form of protest against the Chinese government.

 Consequences

-In October 2020, popular food blogger Wang Gang posted an egg fried rice recipe and was widely denounced by officials and forced to post an apology.
-He was accused of using the video post as "malicious political innuendo" insulting to Mao's legacy.
+In October 2020, food blogger Wang Gang posted an egg fried rice recipe and was widely denounced by officials and forced to post an apology.
+He was accused of using the video post as a "malicious political innuendo" insulting to Mao's legacy.
+On 27 November 2023, two days after the death anniversary of Anying, a video of Wang preparing the dish was posted on Weibo.
+The video was subsequently taken down and Wang, in an apology video, said his team uploaded the video without his knowledge.
+He also declared he would not prepare any egg fried rice nor post any videos about it.
+As a jab at this, Taiwan's Foreign Minister Joseph Wu showed "Freedom Fried Rice" in a video celebrating Christmas of 2023.

-On October 23, 2021, a regional branch of the China Unicom company posted a fried rice recipe and had their account on Weibo suspended and all replies to the post were frozen.
+On October 23, 2021, a regional branch of the China Unicom company posted a fried rice recipe and had their account on Weibo suspended, and all replies to the post were frozen.
 The account was shut down as the post "insulted the People's Volunteers" fighting with the North Korean communists during the war.
-A man that posted a comment on October 8, 2021, about fried rice that was deemed to be "obnoxious" by authorities was jailed for ten days.
-He is quoted as having posted “The greatest result of the Korean War was egg fried rice: thank you, egg fried rice!
+A man who posted a comment on October 8, 2021, about fried rice deemed "obnoxious" by authorities was jailed for ten days.
+He is quoted as having posted, "The greatest result of the Korean War was egg fried rice: thank you, egg fried rice!
 Without egg fried rice, we [China] would be no different from North Korea.
-Sadly, there’s not that big a difference nowadays.”
+Sadly, there's not that big a difference nowadays."